 To examine the value of a variable, use C-h v

-describe-variable), which reads a variable name using the
+describe-variable).
+This reads a variable name using the

 documentation of the variable.
 For example,

-C-h v fill-column <RET>
+C-h v fill-column RET

 displays something like this:

-The most convenient way to set a specific user option variable is with M-x set-variable.
+The most convenient way to set a specific customizable variable is with M-x set-variable.
 This reads the variable name with the minibuffer (with completion), and then reads a Lisp expression for the new value using the minibuffer a second time (you can insert the old value into the minibuffer for editing via M-n).
 For example,

-M-x set-variable <RET> fill-column <RET> 75 <RET>
+M-x set-variable RET fill-column RET 75 RET

-fill-column to 75.
+sets fill-column to 75.

-M-x set-variable is limited to user option variables, but you can set any variable with a Lisp expression like this:
+M-x set-variable is limited to customizable variables, but you can set any variable with a Lisp expression like this: